laplcebeltrami/SurfStat/README.md

 This is the extended version of SurfStat that improves the functionalty of the original SuftStat package written by Keith J. Worsely.

-The website for SurfStat manual can be acceed from https://laplcebeltrami.github.io/SurfStat/
+The webpage (manual) for SurfStat can be acceed from https://laplcebeltrami.github.io/SurfStat/